 Alex Scott has long been a hero of mine.
 The number of barriers she’s smashed through in football, in media and in her life is remarkable.
-So you can imagine the sheer giddiness I felt when she came along to Laces to surprise the girls (one her day off which I might add, making her even more of a legend).
+So you can imagine the sheer giddiness I felt when she came along to Laces to surprise the girls (one her day off which I might add, making her… Continue reading A Visit from Alex Scott

 This is what a footballer looks like

 Over the past 6 months, Hackney Laces has been working with Sisterhood, a brilliant social enterprise that builds confidence in young women, and London Football Journeys, a charity that uses film and football to strengthen communities.
+Through workshops and co-design sessions, Sisterhood has worked with the girls teaching them how to film and edit.
+And,… Continue reading This is what a footballer looks like

 Nice and Equal